Snoopermarket Case Study: Shopify Design Lessons From Snoop Dogg’s Store

 - Scroll-triggered lifestyle sections

-- Clean-as-hell white background “homegoods” and “kidswear”
+- Clean white-background “homegoods” and “kidswear” panels

-4. Product Pages That Don’t Play
+4. Product Pages That Do Not Play

 - Big, bold product photos